Meet our international team of data-geeks and city-lovers who want to make places better and improve quality of life!

 Chief Marketing Officer

-Anna has developed marketing strategies for companies in the U.S., South Korea, and Russia.
-She completed an urban research program at Strelka Institute and earned a Master's degree at the University of Missouri School of Journalism.
-Anna heads inbound, outbound, content marketing, and design strategy.
+Anna has developed and implemented marketing strategies for American, South Korean, and Russian companies.
+She completed an urban research program at Strelka Institute and earned a master's degree at the University of Missouri School of Journalism as Fulbright Scholar.
+Anna heads inbound, outbound and marketing strategy.

 Chief Technology Officer

-Andy led software development of UrbanFootprint at Calthorpe Analytics in Berkeley, California.
-He is an urban planner and software developer who uses software technology to bolster the intrinsic benefits of the cities and other walkable settlement.
+Andy led software development of UrbanFootprint at Calthorpe Analytics in Berkeley, CA. He's an urban planner and software developer who uses software technology to bolster the intrinsic benefits of the cities and other walkable settlement.
 Andy authors software and advocacy writing to further good urbanism.

 Data Analytics Manager